flipperdevices/flipper-questions-and-answers/2022-09/September 23rd 2022 side A.md

 ### Should precautions be taken with using Flipper in extreme heat?
 > Same general precautions as any other device with a battery, don't leave it in the sun.
-> - Battery circut has some protections in place.
+> - Battery circuit has over-current, under/over voltage protections in place.
 > - Also direct sunlight can damage the screen.
 > - Internal temperatures can be read via the CLI command `power info`